Bhart92/onboardjs/README.md

 _Guide users through your UX by using visual cues and element highlighting._<br><sub>React-onboard is lightweight, requires minimal dependencies, and has baked in error catching to guide users through configuration.</sub>_

 ***There are two imports for this package.
-Both of these are necessary for the onboarder to run as expected.
+Both of them are necessary for the onboarder to run as expected.
 See below for methods and details on config:***
 ````
 OnboardController - JS class that controls the functionality of the sequencer
 OnboardHint - React component that works with the OnboardController to wrap and display your onboarding content.